 If a market participant The IESO will Fails an initial reserve test or an ORA, (i.e., fails to meet dispatch target within prescribed time [10 or 30 minutes]) (At IESO discretion)15 direct the market participant to remove its reserve offers on the resource for the remainder of that day and the next day.
 Allow these changes within the two-hour mandatory window.
 Retest the unit, normally within a week after it submits reserve offers again.
 Fails their first retest of the reserve test or an ORA, (i.e., fails to meet dispatch target within prescribed time [10 or 30 minutes]) Direct the market participant to remove its reserve offers on the resource for one week.
 Allow these changes within the two-hour mandatory window.
 Retest the unit, normally within a week after it submits reserve offers again.
 Fails their second retest of the reserve test or an ORA, (i.e., fails to meet dispatch target within prescribed time [10 or 30 minutes]) Direct the market participant to remove its reserve offers on the resource indefinitely.
 Allow these changes within the two-hour mandatory window.
 Initiate follow-up with the involved market participant.
 As a result of this follow-up, a decision will be made as to whether the facility should be removed from the reserve market, and the circumstances for allowing the return to the reserve market.
-Fails a reserve test because of an unforeseen forced outage or equipment limitation, and Is NOT a dispatchable load Request the market participant to submit an outage to derate or force the equipment out-of-service. • Fails a reserve test because of an unforeseen forced outage or equipment limitation, and Request the market participant to change its energy bid to reflect the derate or force the equipment out-of-service.
+Fails a reserve test because of an unforeseen forced outage or equipment limitation, and Is NOT a dispatchable load Request the market participant to submit an outage to derate or force the equipment out-of-service.
+Fails a reserve test because of an unforeseen forced outage or equipment limitation, and Is a dispatchable load Request the market participant to change its energy bid to reflect the derate or force the equipment out-of-service.
 Request the dispatchable load to remove its reserve offers, as the DSO cannot handle derates on dispatchable loads.
+(Once the forced outage condition has been repaired) allow the market participant to resubmit its reserve offers within the two-hour mandatory window.